jozn/flip_app/README.md

-# flip_app
+# flip_app2

-A new Flutter application.
+A new Flutter project.

 ## Getting Started